osohq/oso/docs/content/node/getting-started/quickstart/index.md

 ## Accept or deny requests

-When a request arrives, your application will ask Oso if it should accept the request.
+When a request arrives, your application will need to ask Oso if it should accept the request.
 Oso needs three pieces of information to make that decision:
 - Who is making the request? (the "actor")
 - What are they trying to do? (the "action")
 - What are they doing it to? (the "resource")

-In Oso, these pieces of information are passed to the `{{% exampleGet "isAllowed" %}}` call: `{{% exampleGet "isAllowed" %}}(actor, action, resource)`.
+You'll pass these pieces of information are to Oso's `{{% exampleGet "isAllowed" %}}` method: `{{% exampleGet "isAllowed" %}}(actor, action, resource)`.
 `{{% exampleGet "isAllowed" %}}` will return `True` or `False`, and your application can choose how to enforce that decision.

 That enforcement can happen in the request handler, at the database layer, or in middleware — here, we've chosen to enforce in the request handler.
-Here's {{% exampleGet "example_app" %}} route that displays a page if this user is allowed to read the associated page.
+Here's {{% exampleGet "example_app" %}} route that only displays a page if the current user is allowed to read it.

 {{% exampleGet "app_code" %}}